rradczewski/ymmv/_drafts/hooks-cypress-and-the-fabric-of-the-universe.md

 The result is a very conscise test that hides all the flakiness of a classic browser test in the framework 😍.

-The problem, which is explained [at length](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html#Commands-Are-Promises) to warn you about it in its documentation, is that in order to achieve this, cypress reinvents asynchronous operations in javascript.
-In the name of dev-user-experience, cypress avoids [`then`-chains](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html#Noisy-Promise-demonstration-Not-valid-code) by queueing all your calls to its API itself and only executing them afterwards one-after-another.
+The problem is explained [at length](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html#Commands-Are-Promises) in its documentation.
+In order to achieve this resilience, Cypress reinvents asynchronous operations in JavaScript.
+In the name of dev-user-experience, Cypress avoids [`then`-chains](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html#Noisy-Promise-demonstration-Not-valid-code) by queueing all your calls to its API in its own "event-loop" and only executing them afterwards one-after-another.

-An assertion always needs to be chained to these "commands", so it can properly be retried and only fails if cypress runs out of retries.
+An assertion always needs to be chained to these calls so it can properly be retried and only fails once Cypress runs out of retries.

 ```js
 cy.get(".result__a:first")